We Deal in Lead A Weird West Gunslinger Adventure Game

 Attacking & Damage #

-• Melee attacks lower Grit, reduced by DEF
+• Mundane attacks lower Grit, reduced by DEF.

 Attack Modifiers #

 Multiple attackers.
-Multiple attackers targeting the same foe roll all damage dice, keeping the best result.
+Attackers targeting the same foe all roll damage dice, keeping the single best result.

 Dual and 2-handed weapons.
-Attacking with two weapons or wielding a weapon with both hands grants damage advantage.
+Attacking with two weapons or wielding a weapon two-handed grants damage advantage.

 Diminished attacks.
-Attacks from a weak position (ie. through cover or with bound hands) are diminished, dealing d4 damage.
+Attacks from a weak position (ie. through fog or while bound) are diminished (d4 damage).

 Enhanced attacks.
-Attacks from an advantageous position (ie. against a helpless foe or through a daring manoeuvre) are enhanced for d12 damage.
+Attacks from an advantageous position (ie. against a helpless foe or via daring manoeuvre) are enhanced (d12 damage).

 Blast #